 School Board SOPOH

 Our school is part of the foundation Stichting Openbaar Primair Onderwijs Haarlemmermeer, a public primary education institution - a branch of the municipality of Haarlemmermeer.
 This school board governs 22 schools in Haarlemmermeer.
 Here you can find more information about SOPOH.
-Unfortunately the website is in Dutch only.
+At this time the website is in Dutch only.

 Member of Dutch International Primary Schools (DIPS)